Bookrage001/osc/resources/docs/widgets/plots.md

 - `[x, y]` coordinates arrays

 !!! info
-    Coordinates also can be sent as a stringified array
+    Coordinates also can be sent as a stringified array (`[]`).
+A stringified object can also be sent to change specific points' coordinates (e.g. `{0:1, 4:0}` will change the 1st and 5th points' coordinates) .

 ```js
 {